 The Andhra Pradesh Encumbrance Certificate is an official document issued by the Department of Registration and Stamps in Andhra Pradesh, India.
 This certificate serves as proof of free title/ownership of a property and is essential for property transactions, especially when applying for loans or mortgages.
 The term "encumbrance" refers to any charge or liability on a property, such as a mortgage or an outstanding loan.
-Obtaining an EC AP ensures transparency in property dealings and verifies that the property is free from legal or financial disputes.
+Obtaining an Encumbrance certificate AP ensures transparency in property dealings and verifies that the property is free from legal or financial disputes.

 Fees and charges for an EC online in Andhra Pradesh